starlingcode/via-dev-environment/README.md

     vagrant up

-The first time the VM is started it will download an operating system image and provision it with the ARM toolchain.
-It will also download the Starling Via source and python toolkit for resource generation.
-This process can take a long time (~10-45) minutes depending on the speed of your internet connection and computer.
-After the initial provisioning future VM startups will take just a few seconds.
+The first time the VM is started it will download an operating system image and provision it.
+This process can take a long time (~10-45 minutes) After the initial provisioning future VM startups will take just a few seconds.

 Once the VM is running you can connect to it by running: